spectral-compute/scale-docs/docs/manual/faq.md

 Not yet. :(

-Windows support is a challenge that we
+Windows support is a challenge that we have ideas about.